-The Company remains sufficiently capitalised to meet its growth targets and maintain its solvency position.
-Consequently, there were no additional capital contributions in the period (2019: \$42m capital injection).
+The Company remains sufficiently capitalised to meet its internal risk appetite.
+Consequently, there were no additional capital contributions in the period (2020: Nil).

 Assessment of Corporate Governance Structure

 The governance structure has been designed to ensure that management can provide the necessary oversight of the business and make decisions, whilst also supporting the responsibilities of the Board.
 The Board has clearly defined responsibilities and delegated authorities to its sub-committees.